buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 Three serious contemporary questions per episode — social, human, global.
 All seasoned with chaotic humor so we don’t go insane.

 Texture ideas as metaphors tied to each theme.
-The Character “solves” the issue by destroying the old and inserting a new, healthier perspective.
+The Character "solves" the issue by destroying the old and inserting a new, healthier perspective.

 ## Consider Adding